django/code-of-conduct/reporting-guide.md

 - What happened.
 - Whether this event constitutes a Code of Conduct violation.
-- Who the bad actor was.
+- Who was responsible for the behavior.
 - Whether this is an ongoing situation, or if there is a threat to anyone's physical safety.